 ID Unique ID such as cxfs-client-nfsserver

+Class ocf

+Provider sgi

-Type cxfs-client-nfsserver
+Туре cxfs-client-nfsserver

 Instance Attributes for a CXFS Client NFS Server

 nfs_init_script Location of the NFS initialization script, such as:

 /etc/init.d/nfsserver

 statedir Directory located on the NFS filesystem used to store NFS state (equivalent to /var/lib/nfs/ in a nonclustered configuration), such as:

 /mnt/cxfsvol2/statd/nfs2-nfs3

-Note: There must be a unique statedir value for each

-HAE cluster within a CXFS cluster.
+Note: There must be a unique statedir value for each HA cluster within a CXFS cluster.

-statefile Filename located on the NFS state filesystem (equivalent to such as:

-/var/lib/nfs/state in a nonclustered configuration),

-/mnt/cxfsvol2/statd/state

-Note: A single statefile value is shared among all HAE

-clusters within a CXFS cluster.

-volnames Comma-separated list of XVM volume names containing

-CXFS filesystems that are to be served via NFS, such as:

-cxfsvol1

-Probe Monitor Operation for a CXFS Client NFS Server
+statefile Filename located on the NFS state filesystem (equivalent to /var/lib/nfs/state in a nonclustered configuration), such as: /mnt/cxfsvol2/statd/state Note: A single statefile value is shared among all HA clusters within a CXFS cluster. volnames Comma-separated list of XVM volume names containing CXFS filesystems that are to be served via NFS, such as: cxfsvol1 Probe Monitor Operation for a CXFS Client NFS Server ID (Generated based on the primitive name and interval) name monitor Interval 0 Timeout Timeout, such as 60s The probe operation che The probe operation checks to see if the resource is already running.